A New Industrial Revolution

 The acceleration is not without friction.
 Regulatory frameworks are struggling to keep pace with capability advances.
 The European Union's AI Act is already facing calls for revision just months after implementation.
 In the United States, a patchwork of sector-specific guidelines has created compliance complexity that burdens smaller innovators disproportionately.

 Perhaps more pressing is the question of workforce displacement.
-The World Economic Forum's 2025 Future of Jobs Report estimated that AI would displace 85 million roles globally by 2030 — but also create 97 million new ones.
+The World Economic Forum's 2025 Future of Jobs Report projected that 92 million jobs will be displaced by 2030 - but also that 170 million new roles will be created, resulting in a net gain of approximately 78 million jobs globally.
 The net positive masks a painful transition for workers in routine cognitive roles: paralegal assistants, basic data analysts, customer service agents, and entry-level programmers.

 India's Strategic Moment